openspending/community.openspending.org/resources/osi/hutspace.md

 database, and a flat CSV file download option, in order to enable journalists and CSOs work with the data.

-## Technical challenges:
+## Technical challenges

+### Cleaning data

-Cleaning data: “Cleaning the data has been a substantial issue for the project.
-There’s a lot of validation, which we need to do before we can publish it simply because the data appear to be inaccurate.
-As an example we might have unrealistically small amounts appearing in a contract awards or a date might not make sense.
-This has been the most substantial bottleneck for the project”
+> “Cleaning the data has been a substantial issue for the
+> project.
+There’s a lot of validation, which we need to do before we can
+> publish it simply because the data appear to be inaccurate.
+As an
+> example we might have unrealistically small amounts appearing in a
+> contract awards or a date might not make sense.
+This has been the most
+> substantial bottleneck for the project”

+### Reconciling company entities

-Reconciling company entities: “Many companies appear with a variety of entities and so finding a good way to reconcile companies, which are actually the same, has been difficult.”
+> “Many companies appear with a variety of
+> entities and so finding a good way to reconcile companies, which are
+> actually the same, has been difficult.”

 Emmanuel is planning to utilize a helpful codebase from the open parliament field, originally developed by MySociety for name